casangi/casadocs/docs/tasks/task_deconvolve.rst

    major cycle, which gets run before and after its minor cycles.
 Also, because the iteration controller isn't persistent between evaluations of **deconvolve**, the iteration parameters won't behave exactly like they do for **tclean**.
 If you require finer control over iteration, it is suggested that you use the “iterrec” and “retrec” return values with parameter interactive=0.
+Also, because the iteration controller isn't persistent between evaluations of **deconvolve**, the iteration parameters won't behave exactly like they do for **tclean**.
+If you require finer control over iteration, it is suggested that you use the “iterrec” and “retrec” return values with parameter interactive=0.

    This task gathers many of its runtime requirements from the meta information on input images.
 It also doesn't have a need for data selection.
 It therefore requires much fewer input parameters than the **tclean** task.
 At the end of a successful **deconvolve** run, the history of the output images is updated.
 This is done in the same way as for the **tclean** task.
-For every **deconvolve** command a series of entries is recorded, including the task name (**tclean**), the CASA version used, and every parameter-value pair of the task, which can then be inspected with the task imhistory (`see API <../casatasks.information.imhistory.html#casatasks.information.imhistory>`__).
+For every **deconvolve** command a series of entries is recorded, including the task name (**tclean**), the CASA version used, and every parameter-value pair of the task, which can then be inspected with the task `imhistory <../casatasks.information.imhistory.html#casatasks.information.imhistory>`__.

    .. rubric:: Images